 Transliteration: Allahumma-kfini sharra man zalamani.

-Translation: O Allah, protect me from the evil of the one who has oppressed me.
+Translation: O Allah, protect me from the harm of the one who has oppressed me.

-This supplication asks Allah for protection from harm without exceeding the limits.
-The believer asks Allah for protection, relief and the manifestation of truth.
+This supplication asks Allah for protection from harm, without overstepping the limits.
+The believer asks Allah to protect them, grant them a way out and make the truth appear.

 Dua for the oppressed seeking relief

-Oppression can cause sadness, anxiety, anger and a deep feeling of helplessness.
-In such moments, it is important to ask Allah for relief and peace of heart.
+Oppression can cause sadness, anxiety, anger and a feeling of helplessness.
+In these moments, it is important to ask Allah for relief and peace of heart.

 اللَّهُمَّ اجْعَلْ لِي مِنْ لَدُنْكَ فَرَجًا وَمَخْرَجًا